 An Arab sheikh tells his two sons to race their camels to a distant city to see who will inherit his fortune.
 The one whose camel is slower will win.
 The brothers, after wandering aimlessly for days, ask a wise man for advise.
 After hearing the advice they jump on the camels and race as fast as they can to the city.
-What does the wise man say?
+What did the wise man say?

 Each son owns a camel, let’s call them Camel A and Camel B. If Camel A is slower, son A gets the fortune.
 If Camel B is slower, son B gets the fortune.
 Neither of the sons want to enter the city first because they won’t get the fortune.